AjeetGupta/learning/docs/Genrative AI.md

     21. More Prompts & Finding Prompt Inspirations

-# Module 8 : Vector database with Python for LLM Use Cases
+# 8. Vector database with Python for LLM Use Cases

     1. Introduction to vector database